EU commission president seeks sanctions, partial trade suspension against Israel over war in Gaza

 An estimated 1 million Palestinians — around half of Gaza’s overall population — live in the area of north Gaza around Gaza City, according to the Israeli military and the United Nations.
 Many are exhausted from moving multiple times and unsure if traveling south will be safer.

-The warning came on Tuesday ahead of an Israeli strike targeting Hamas’ leaders in Qatar, where negotiations over ending the war in Gaza appeared at a standstill.
-The warnings directed at Gaza City are the first calling for a full evacuation.
+The warnings directed at Gaza City — the first calling for its full evacuation — came before an Israeli strike on Tuesday targeting Hamas’ leaders in Qatar, where negotiations over ending the war in Gaza appeared to be at a standstill.

+The strike on the territory of a U.S. ally drew widespread condemnation from countries in the Mideast and beyond.
+It also marked a dramatic escalation in the region and risked upending talks aimed at ending the war and freeing hostages still held by Hamas in Gaza.

 EU Commission plans to freeze Israel support